 Where and how do academics communicate their research?
 And are traditional academic publishing channels helping us to reach the broadest possible range of 'real world' practitioners?

 Dr Nektarios Tzempelikos is a Senior Lecturer in our Lord Ashcroft International Business School.
 His research interests include key account management, relationship marketing and customer value in the business-to-business (B2B) context.
 Nektarios’ research has supported public and private organisations and been widely published.

-How do we divide between academia and practitioners?
+How do we bridge the divide between academia and practitioners?

 By changing where and how we communicate our research.
 Genuinely helping practitioners to solve managerial and real world problems and advancing marketing practice will only come from a rethink of the academic’s role in the process.

 What was your starting point for this work?